spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ![](<../../assets/screenshots/image (84).png>)

-{% hint style="warning" %}
+!!! warning
     You should treat this certificate like any other credential, and mark it as a _secret._
-{% endhint %}

 Next, add the following [environment variables](../../concepts/configuration/environment.md#environment-variables) to your stack: